-Alternatively, you can import the Cloud Code custom sample sample repository if you'd just like to try out custom samples.
+Alternatively, you can import the Cloud Code custom sample sample repository to try custom samples.
 To better understand how custom sample repositories are set up, it is recommended that you try cloning the repository and modifying its structure and content before importing it.
-You can do this by creating new samples within the repository or modifying the source code to create your own versions of the Hello World or Guestbook apps.
+You can do this by creating new samples in the repository or modifying the source code to create your own versions of the Hello World or Guestbook apps.

 For step-by-step guidance on this task directly in Cloud Shell Editor, click Guide me: